 Celdek Evaporative Cooler for Size # 3 Modular Indirect-Fired Heater.

-Includes intake hood with filters.
+Includes screened intake.
 For outdoor installation.
 Use with water softener recommended.

 The evaporative cooler module is designed to deliver

 cool and humidified air in regions with a hot dry climate.

 Units are designed for indoor or outdoor installation.

 Packages are available

 in sizes that can handle up to 20,000 CFM.
 Units have a large access door on the